Some Background Information

-This approach built on using appropriately collaborative facilitated approach and balanced level of analysis to discovering such business improvement (i.e. process, data, application, technologies, resources, budget) to meet the mission needs.
-Through all these Xentity has supported IT and Business Resource Objectives addressing avoiding problems such as Paving Cow Paths, Resistance to Change Planning, RedundantBuying, Program Management, Poor Modernization Blueprints, Islands ofAutomation, Poor Cyber Security and several other anti-pattern core architecture concepts.
+In 2004, Xentity supported the Department of the Interior (DOI) Chief Information Officer (CIO) office (OCIO) and all bureaus in implementing a DOI standard Methodology for Business Transformation (MBT) and governance.
+This approach was built on using appropriately collaborative facilitated approaches and a balanced level of analysis.
+Then discovering such business improvements (i.e. process, data, application, technologies, resources, budget) to meet mission needs.
+Xentity has supported IT and Business Resource Objectives that address avoiding problems.
+This includes Paving Cow Paths, Resistance to Change Planning, Redundant Buying, Program Management, Poor Modernization Blueprints, Islands of Automation, Poor Cyber Security and several other anti-pattern core architecture concepts.

 Source: OMB (FINAL_FEA_Practice_Guidance_2006121406.pdf)

-Developing a Clear Line of Sight
+Developing A Clear Line Of Sight

 In summary, some key tactics leveraged are: